Exotic topological order in fractal spin liquids: Topological spin liquid

 \right\} } where operators in the same column anti-commute with each other while logical operators in different columns commute with each other.
+(This notation for commutation relations among logical operators will be used throughout the paper).
 Anti-commuting pairs of non-trivial symmetry operators can be viewed as logical Pauli-$Z$ and Pauli-$X$ acting on logical qubits $|\tilde{\gamma_{x}}\rangle \otimes |\tilde{\gamma_{y}}\rangle$.
-These non-trivial symmetry operators are often called \emph{logical operators} in quantum information community as they can rewrite encoded logical qubits in the ground state space.
-Note $\mathbb{Z}_{2}$ spin liquid is a good quantum error-correcting code as only global operators with non-trivial winding can change encoded logical qubits, and no local errors can destroy stored quantum information.
-This is the origin of the stability against local perturbations in topological phases from quantum information perspective~\cite{Kitaev03, Bravyi10b}.

-Another useful way of revealing topological properties of $\mathbb{Z}_{2}$ spin liquid is to consider its \emph{one-dimensional limit}.
-Let us shrink the $\hat{y}$ axis of the lattice and consider a one-dimensional limit.
-Then a system consists of a pair of non-interacting ferromagnets in the $\hat{x}$ direction.
-Similarly, one obtains another pair of non-interacting ferromagnets by shrinking the $\hat{x}$ axis.
-Therefore, two-dimensional $\mathbb{Z}_{2}$ spin liquid can be constructed by weaving one-dimensional ferromagnets coherently such that its one-dimensional holographic images are ferromagnets.
+These non-trivial symmetry operators are often called \emph{logical operators} in quantum information community as they are utilized to rewrite encoded logical qubits in the ground state space.
+Note $\mathbb{Z}_{2}$ spin liquid is a good quantum error-correcting code as only global operators with non-trivial winding can change encoded logical qubits.
+This is an insight on stability against local perturbations in topological phases from quantum information perspective.~\cite{Kitaev03, Bravyi10b}

 One can generalize $\mathbb{Z}_{2}$ spin liquid to higher-dimensional systems.
 For instance, the $D$-dimensional Toric code has anti-commuting pairs of $m$-dimensional and $(D-m)$-dimensional logical operators: \ba{ \mbox{$m$-dim} \ \leftrightarrow \ \mbox{$(D-m)$-dim}\qquad \mbox{$m$ : integer} } Its ground states can be viewed as condensation of $m$-dimensional extended-objects, or $(D-m)$-dimensional extended objects in a dual description.
-In general, for a quantum many-body system described by TQFT, extended objects (Wilson loops or surfaces) have continuous geometries with integer dimensionality.
-In fact, the dimensional duality of non-trivial symmetry operators is a consequence of the Poincar\'e duality for systems described by TQFT and can be derived analytically from continuous deformability of logical operators as shown in~\cite{Beni11}.
+In general, for a quantum many-body system described by TQFT, extended objects (Wilson loops or Wilson surfaces) have continuous geometries with integer dimensionality.
+In fact, the dimensional duality of non-trivial symmetry operators is a consequence of the Poincar\'e duality for systems described by TQFT and can be derived from continuous deformability of logical operators.~\cite{Beni11}